nuriel77/iri-lb-haproxy/README.md

 ## Service JSON files

-In the directory `roles/shared-files` you will find some JSON files which are service and health checks definitions which are used to register a new service (IRI node) to consul.
+In the directory `roles/shared-files` you will find some JSON files, which are service and health checks definitions.
+Those are used to register a new service (IRI node) to consul.

 Here is an example with some explanation:
 ```